lcanoi/my-webpage/content/es/project/simulacion-estacionamiento-optimizado/index.md

 Para la creación de este proyecto, las herramientas que se usaron principalmente fueron:
 + NetLogo: para la simulación inicial y prueba de algoritmos (área de multiagentes).
 + Unity: para el desarrollo del proyecto final (área de multiagentes y Gráficas).

-## Further improvment
-+ Improving the intelligence of the sensor system in the parking lot:
-  + Not only assigning cars parking spots near the shop they want to go to but consider also the time each one will approximately take on the store.
-It might be better to park further away cars that stay for a long time while prioritizing the closer spots for cars that leave quickly.
-  + Should also consider to save enough disabled parking spots near each shop.
-+ Add cars to the circulation which are not going to any shop, just passing through the street.
-+ Fixing bugs that can happen when running a simulation with a fast car spawn rate and high concentration of cars.

 ## Mejoras por realizar
 + Mejorar la inteligencia del sistema de sensores en el estacionamiento: